 Now it’s obvious that the best way to upgrade instant ramen is to just get real ramen (from a restaurant or good quality noodles from an Asian grocery store), but that’s not what we’re talking about today.

-We’re talking about when your only option, or your preferred option, is the inexpensive little ramen packets that you can find in just about any grocery or convenience store in America.
-So, when that’s what you’ve got, here’s what you can do!
+We’re talking about when your only option, or your preferred option, is the inexpensive little ramen packets that you can find in just about any grocery or convenience storea.
+So, when that’s what you’ve got, here’s how you can spice up your bowl and turn it into fancy ramen!

 1. Use Your Own Broth

-Ditch the salty packet of MSG and use your own broth, whatever kind you prefer.
+Skip the flavoring packet and use your own broth, whatever kind you prefer.
 I like to use either vegetable or chicken flavored Better Than Bouillon (I do half broth, half water to keep the salt down), but you could also use a homemade bone broth, dashi, or even just some miso mixed with water.
 Not only does this give you more control over the salt and other ingredients, but it offers you a lot of flavor options!

 2. Add Aromatics

-Adding fresh aromatics to your broth really gives the flavor some oomph.
+Upgrading instant ramen is all about the add ins, and that begins with adding fresh aromatics to your broth to really give the flavor some oomph.
 I like to add fresh garlic, ginger, and green onion.
 I usually have all three of these on hand (I keep my ginger in the freezer), so it’s a no-brainer.
 Plus, fresh ginger gives the soup a pleasant medicinal quality that is great when you’re under the weather.

 TIP: Mince the garlic and grate the ginger.
 Sauté both in a little oil for a minute or so before adding your broth to the pot.
 The green onion can either be sprinkled over top at the end, sautéed with the ginger and garlic, or both!